Quick Stats

 - Consider veterans programming: With $26 million committed since 2015 and impact on 400,000+ veterans, this is a sustained priority area with significant funding.

-- National presence helps but isn't required: While major grants go to national organizations, the Reimagine Grants program has supported 800+ organizations including smaller local nonprofits expanding educational opportunities in their communities.
+- National presence helps but isn't required: While major grants go to national organisations, the Reimagine Grants programme has supported 800+ organisations including smaller local nonprofits expanding educational opportunities in their communities.

 References